 Microsoft started to push out so-called cumulative updates with the release of Windows 10.
 The company switched to a similar system on Windows 7 and 8 in 2016.

 On Windows 10, PCs are assigned to a servicing channel which determines the updating procedure.
-Home versions, and all unmodified Pro, Education and Enterprise versions are assigned to the Current Branch channel.
+Home versions, and all unmodified Pro, Education and Enterprise versions are assigned to the Semi-Annual channel.

 On Windows 7 and Windows 8, two update packages are provided each month: